fzi-forschungszentrum-informatik/top_uav_cpp/README.md

+# TOP-UAV: Open-Source Time-optimal Trajectory Planner for Point-Masses under Acceleration and Velocity Constraints (C++)
-top_uav_cpp is a cpp tool  to generate time-optimal 3 dimensional trajectories from an initial position and velocity vector to a final postion and velocity vector with a constraint on the maximum velocity and acceleration for the entire motion.
+top_uav_cpp is a C++ tool to generate 3-dimensional time-optimal trajectories from an initial position and velocity vector to a final position and velocity vector with constraints on the maximum velocity and acceleration for the entire motion.

 ## 💈 Installation
 ```shell